anna-xing/anna-xing.github.io/README.md

-# My portfolio site.

-Built with React (create-react-app) and styled-components, with react-typical for the typing animation.
+My personal site, created with Next.js and Tailwind CSS.